Noah-droid/xionwallets/readme.md

 # Xion Wallet Generation Service

 This service is an Express.js application that allows the generation of Xion blockchain wallets.
 The wallet generation includes mnemonic phrases, addresses, and encrypted private keys for secure storage.
+You can check it out here: [Swagger Docs Guide](https://xionwallet.onrender.com/docs/)

 ---